-Mitigation Measure RTE Species-2: A member of the construction crew shall check for any active bird nests on the areas of installation (within 10 feet of installation areas) prior to commencing installation activities at all locations.
+Mitigation Measure RTE Species-2: A qualified biologist shall check for any active bird nests on the areas of installation (within 10 feet of installation areas) prior to commencing installation activities at all locations.
 If no active nests are found, work can commence.
 If nests are found work shall be delayed and the NPS biologist contacted.
 Work shall commence when the NPS biologist or a qualified biologist deems that nestlings have fledged.